ELLIOTTCABLE/ruby.sugar/README.markdown

     so very simple)
   - Hashes
   - Special method names that aren't simple symbols
-  - And the hard one: percent-delimited literals.
-No idea how to do this one.
   - `echoed shelling out`, as well as %x(the percent delimited variant)
   - More advanced heredoc support
     - Nesting, see Thomas' heredoc stuff in the Experimental Ruby tmbundle